intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 This example shows how to run trusted Spark Orca Data.

-Before running the example, download the [NYC Taxi](https://raw.githubusercontent.com/numenta/NAB/master/data/realKnownCause/nyc_taxi.csv) dataset in Numenta Anoomaly Benchmark for demo.
+Before running the example, download the NYC Taxi dataset in Numenta Anomaly Benchmark from [here](https://raw.githubusercontent.com/numenta/NAB/master/data/realKnownCause/nyc_taxi.csv) for demo.
 After downloading the dataset, make sure that `nyc_taxi.csv` is under `work/data` directory or the same path in the `start-spark-local-orca-data-sgx.sh`.
 Replace  `path_of_nyc_taxi_csv` with your path of `nyc_taxi.csv` in the script.

 Run the script to run trusted Spark Orca Data and it would take some time to show the final results: